5 Curious Facts About Cinco de Mayo

 1. Cinco de Mayo is not Mexico’s independence day.
 That happened 50 years before the Battle of Puebla and it is celebrated on September 16th.

-2. The biggest Cinco de Mayo celebration doesn’t takes place in Mexico, but in Los Angeles.
-It is called Festival Fiesta Broadway and gathers hundreds of thousands people.
+2. The biggest Cinco de Mayo celebration doesn’t take place in Mexico, but in Los Angeles.
+It is called Festival Fiesta Broadway and gathers hundreds of thousands of people.

 4. There is more than one theory about the origin of the Cinco de Mayo celebration.
 One of them indicates that the first one was celebrated in California in 1863… just one year after the Battle of Puebla!